imolainformatica/SparqlResultFormat/README.md

 ## Installation

-Once you have downloaded the code, place the 'Variables' directory within your MediaWiki 'extensions' directory.
+Once you have downloaded the code, place the 'SparqlResultFormat' directory within your MediaWiki 'extensions' directory.
 Then add the following code to your LocalSettings.php file:

 ```php